 Squeaky-clean (they say you can eat off the roads, but we wouldn’t risk the fine) Singapore has long been a popular draw for expats, with its strong economy, political stability, and family-friendly society.
-With Chinese and English being the main languages of business, it appeals equally to Western and Chinese expats.
+Since Chinese and English are the main languages of business, it appeals equally to Global North and Chinese expats.
 That being said, soaring prices and increasingly tight visa restrictions have dimmed its charm in recent years.

-Nevertheless, the Lion City consistently ranks among the top expat destinations, topping HSBC’s list for the fourth year in a row in 2018.
-Expats comprise about a quarter of the city-state’s 5.6 million residents, according to the Department of Statistics.
+The Lion City is regularly rated as one of the best locations in the world for expats to live and work.
+Foreigners comprise about a quarter of the city-state’s 5.6 million residents, according to the Department of Statistics.
 Technology, finance, manufacturing, and healthcare are the biggest industries, with one in three highly skilled jobs remaining unfulfilled for at least six months.

 Working in Singapore

 To make a life in Singapore, you’ll either need to find a job that pays over SGD3,300, qualify for one of the country’s EntrePass entrepreneur visas, or make a business investment of SGD2.5 million under the Global Investor Program.
 Once you’ve got a job, it’s easy enough to apply for permanent residence, two years after which you become eligible for citizenship.